-Parameters into a method can be any valid Java data type.
+All Java data types are permitted as the type of a method parameter.
 Method arguments should be validated to ensure that their value falls within the bounds of the method’s anticipated values.
-Java passes any parameter that is one of the eight primitive types as pass by value.
+Java passes any parameter that is of one of the eight primitive types by value.
 The parameter is evaluated and its value is assigned to the formal parameter of the method or constructor that is being called.
 Parameters provide information to the method from outside the scope of the method.

 public static int minFunction (int n1, int n2) {